tdh8316/DSPython/README.md

 # Contributing
 Contributions are more than welcome!

-I have trouble with continuing this project because it's my first use of rust.
+I have trouble with continuing this project because this is my first use of rust.
 Please share your opinions.
 Any ideas would be highly appreciated!

 ### Project goals